numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 ******************************************************************************

-This NEP restructures how operations on NumPy arrays are defined both within NumPy and for external users.
+This NEP restructures how operations on NumPy arrays are defined both within NumPy and for external implementers.
-The NEP mainly concerns those who either extend ufuncs for custom DTypes or create custom ufuncs themselves.
-It does not aim to finalize all potential use-cases, but rather restructure NumPy in an extensible way where solving these issues will be possible incrementally.
+The NEP mainly concerns those who either extend ufuncs for custom DTypes or create custom ufuncs.
+It does not aim to finalize all potential use-cases, but rather restructure NumPy to be extensible and allow addressing new issues or feature requests as they arise.

 Overview and end user API
 =========================

-to give an overview of how this NEP proposes the structure of ufuncs, the following describe the possible exposure of the proposed restructure to the end user.
+To give an overview of how this NEP proposes to structure ufuncs, the following describes the potential exposure of the proposed restructure to the end user.

 Universal functions are much like a Python method defined on the DType of